ssonpethkar/Preparation/javascript.md

 18. What is the difference between `.map()`, `.filter()`, and `.reduce()`?
-    map() : transforms each element of an array and returns a new array filter : returns an new array with elements that satisfy a conditio reduce : reduce an array to a single value
+    map() : transforms each element of an array and returns a new array filter : returns an new array with elements that satisfy a condition reduce : reduce an array to a single value

     ```javascript